 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bradley - Milford is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bradley - Milford is a town of sales and office workers, managers, and service providers.
 There are especially a lot of people living in Bradley - Milford who work in office and administrative support (18.26%), management occupations (14.87%), and sales jobs (5.74%).

-Bradley - Milford is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Bradley - Milford does not have a public transit system used by locals to get to and from work.

 The percentage of adults in Bradley - Milford who are college-educated is close to the national average for all communities of 21.84%: 19.48% of the adults in Bradley - Milford have a bachelor's degree or advanced degree.